AyeshPerera84/AyeshPerera84/README.md

 ### 🚀 Featured Projects
 - **tenant Application** – A mobile responsive wireframe design for NZ tenants to keep a track of all their weekly/monthly expenses.
 - **Economic model builder** – Real time APIs with NZ specific to produce a economic model for the applied parameters.
 - **Routerz** – using real time Google maps API - check the shortest path for a delivery at a given time.

+- PO Stuff -
+- Financial Literacy App for Kids - [Product Roadmap](https://docs.google.com/document/d/1f9CCFUbIzcjSpz-Ql-0wSjy3B6zedDZOcmTRbB3OaTg/edit?tab=t.0#heading=h.w28s91xl1g42)

 ### 📫 Connect With Me
 - [LinkedIn](https://www.linkedin.com/in/ayeshperera/)